tannerbohn/tannerbohn.github.io/linksaver.markdown

 - eye contact is one of the most important forms of nonverbal communication

 - Human eyes, with their large unpigmented areas, turn out to be great for deducing where someone is looking.
-This likely makes it all the easier to track someones attention
+This likely makes it all the easier to track someone’s attention

 - A recent experiment conducted in Japan suggests that eye contact draws on the same mental resources used for complex tasks, so trying to maintain eye contact can impede your reasoning.
 In this case, the break in eye contact comes not from emotion, but from the need to preserve cognitive resources.
 Eye contact can deplete your mental bandwidth.